 - 2. Death Benefits.
 Upon the death of a non-retired member, the beneficiary receives a lump-sum refund of the member's account balance (accumulated contributions and interest).
-In addition, the beneficiary will receive a lump-sum payment from employer funds equal to the account balance, provided one or more of the following conditions are met: - Member was employed by a OPERS employer at the time of death, - Member died within 120 days after termination of OPERS-covered employment, - Member died as a result of injury sustained while employed in a OPERS-covered job, or - Member was on an official leave of absence from a OPERS-covered job at the time of death.
+In addition, the beneficiary will receive a lump-sum payment from employer funds equal to the account balance, provided one or more of the following conditions are met: - Member was employed by a OPERS employer at the time of death, - Member died within 120 days after termination of OPERS-covered employment, - Member died as a result of injury sustained while employed in a OPERS-covered iob. or - Member was on an official leave of absence from a OPERS-covered job at the time of death. - 3.
+Disability Benefits.
+A member with 10 or more years of creditable service who becomes disabled from other than duty-connected causes may receive a non-duty disability benefit.
+A disability resulting from a job-incurred injury or illness qualifies a member for disability benefits regardless of the length of OPERS-covered service.
+Upon qualifying for either a non-duty or duty disability, service time is computed to age 58 when determining the monthly benefit. - 4.
+Benefit Changes after Retirement.
+Members may choose to continue participation in a variable equities investment account after retiring and may experience annual benefit fluctuations due to changes in the market value of equity investments.